 How long should dry rub sit on meat?

-- Short Rest (30 minutes to 1 hour): If you’re short on time, letting the dry rub sit on the meat for 30 minutes to 1 hour can still enhance the flavor.
+- Short Rest: If youโre short on time, letting the dry rub sit on the meat for 30 minutes to 1 hour can still enhance the flavor.
 The salt and spices will start to penetrate the surface of the meat and add some seasoning.

-- Medium Rest (1 to 3 hours): Letting the rub sit on the meat for 1 to 3 hours allows the flavors to penetrate more deeply.
+- Medium Rest: Letting the rub sit on the meat for 1 to 3 hours allows the flavors to penetrate more deeply.
 This works well for smaller cuts like chicken breasts, pork chops, or steaks.

-- Long Rest (4 hours to overnight): Best for large cuts of meat (like pork shoulder, beef brisket, or whole chickens), allowing the rub to sit for 4 hours to overnight is ideal.
+- Long Rest: Best for large cuts of meat (like pork shoulder, beef brisket, or whole chickens), allowing the rub to sit for 4 hours to overnight is ideal.
 This gives the salt and spices plenty of time to season the meat thoroughly, enhancing both the flavor and texture.

 How to save leftover homemade seasonings